Every new mother, whether this is her first or fourth baby, worries "is

 movements, you should count at least one massive extra large bowel

-movment at least every 2 to 3 days.
-Totally breastfed babies do not get
+movement at least every two to three days.
+Totally breastfed babies do

-constipated, so if you baby is not moving his/her bowels enough, call
+not get constipated, so if you baby is not moving his/her bowels enough,

-the baby's physician or a lactation consultant to observe your baby's
+call the baby's physician or a lactation consultant to observe your

 The color of breastfeeding babies bowel movements are black at birth,

 then black/dark green, then green, then green/brown, then brown, then